candlepin/subscription-manager/docs/plugins/plugins.md

 subclassed from the `BaseConduit` class and have, at a minimum, handles to the subscription manager log and to the plugin configuration.

+## How a plugin is invoked
+Before plugin slots are reached, subscription-manager instantiates a `plugins.PluginManager` object.
+It will search plugin configuration and find and load enabled plugin modules and classes.
+It also maps plugin  hooks to PluginManager slots.

+In subscription-manager code, a "slot" is invoked by calling

+    PluginManager().run('a\_plugin\_slot\_name',
+                        plugin\_arg,
+                        other\_plugin\_arg)

+PluginManager() looks up the slot name, and finds all the plugin hooks mapped to it.
+It also finds the corresponding Conduit() class.

+run() then iterates over the set of plugin hook methods.
+For each method, it creates a new Conduit() class, passing it's constructor any of the method args passed to run().
+Note the args to run() are passed to the Conduit.\_\_init\_\_, not to the plugin method hook directly.

+The new Conduit() is passed to the plugin's hook method.
+Nothing is returned from pluginManager.run().
+Objects passed to PluginManager.run() are passed by reference, so a plugin can modify them.
+If you need to return data from a plugin, the plugin Conduit() needs to know to add it to the conduit object passed to the plugin method.
+Only the Conduit() is passed to the plugin method, so anything that needs to be passed needs to be added to the Conduit object.

 ## Plugin Configuration
 Every plugin has its own configuration file located in `/etc/rhsm/pluginconf.d`.
 These configuration files follow the standard INI